wpengine/faustjs/examples/next/custom-toolbar/README.md

 ## Viewing the Toolbar

-To view the toolbar, make sure you have completed the Getting Started steps and then click `Login`.
+To view the toolbar, make sure you have completed the Getting Started steps and then click `Log In`.
 After you are logged in and authenticated you will see the toolbar at the top of the template.

 ### Troubleshooting